“Embrace the faith in yourself!” – Priyanka Karunakaran

 I am proud of all the brands I have endorsed, be it Enrich Salons, Parachute Hair Oil, Flipkart.com, Nirav Modi Jewellers besides ClearTrip.
 Each one of these brands has helped me grow.

 Is getting dolled up in Indian traditional wear more tiring than the western shoots?
-Which one is your favourite – traditional or western?
+Which one is your favorite – traditional or western?
 What’s your personal fashion statement?

 I love Indian clothes.
 My mom wears the traditional silk sari with élan and I have always been in awe of her elegance.
 I love everything about Indian attire.
 But personally, my style is very boho chic.
 Leave me in Coachella and I am in paradise. 🙂